Private reserves, the Okavango Delta and the thundering spray of Victoria Falls. This is the part of Africa Jarryd knows best.

 Malaria-free, Big Five and within two and a half hours of Johannesburg.
 Madikwe punches well above its weight for game viewing, particularly for African wild dog sightings.
 The range of lodges suits different budgets and the absence of malaria risk makes it one of the strongest choices for a family safari in South Africa.

 Phinda sits in KwaZulu-Natal and spans seven distinct ecosystems across restored farmland.
-It was here that Jarryd worked as Head Ranger, and the reserve's active conservation programme remains one of the most accessible to guests anywhere in Africa — from rhino notching to pangolin tagging.
+Its conservation programme is one of the most accessible to guests anywhere in Africa, from rhino notching to pangolin tagging.
 The proximity to the Maputaland coastline also makes it one of the few reserves where you can combine a safari with Indian Ocean beaches on the same trip.

 A UNESCO World Heritage Site and one of the largest inland deltas on earth.
 The Delta floods every year, drawing in wildlife from surrounding areas and creating a water-and-land safari experience found nowhere else in Africa.
 Game drives, mokoro canoe trips, bush walks and boat safaris all operate from the same camp.
-The Delta's visual diversity — water, floodplains and open sky — also makes it one of Africa's finest photographic safari destinations.
+The Delta's mix of water, floodplains and open sky also makes it one of Africa's finest photographic safari destinations.

 Chobe holds Africa's largest elephant population, and during the dry season the herds that gather along the Chobe River number in the thousands.
 Boat safaris here put you at water level alongside hippo, crocodile and buffalo crossings.
 Chobe links naturally with the Okavango Delta and Victoria Falls to form one of Southern Africa's best multi-destination itineraries.